 Prices for other recommended investigations for some women, such as a bone density scan or ultrasound, can be given on request.

 |Newson Health 1||FBC, Kidney Function, Liver Function, Lipids, Ferritin, Thyroid function, HbA1c, Oestradiol, Testosterone, SHBG, Vitamin B12, Folate, Vitamin D.||£195|

 |Newson Health 3||SHBG, Testosterone||£60|

 |Newson Health 4||Oestradiol, SHBG, Testosterone, Thyroid Function (including T4 and T3)||£110|

 How do I receive the results of any blood tests I have?

 All our blood testing is done by Nationwide Laboratories.
 As soon as your results are available they will be reviewed and commented on by one of our doctors.
 You will then receive an email asking you to log onto the system so that you will be able to access your results and also the doctor’s comments.

-The majority of women are seen three months after their initial appointment.
-Sometimes then after 6 months then after that it’s an annual review which can sometimes be done with your own gp rather than coming back to the clinic
+The majority of women are seen around three months after their initial appointment.
+Sometimes then after 6 months then after that it’s an annual review which can sometimes be done with your own GP rather than coming back to the clinic.

 How can I obtain more information about the menopause?